 Perhaps unsurprisingly, most retailers are not logistics experts, and few ecommerce store owners have degrees in supply chain management.
 If they did, they would probably work for a third party logistics provider.

-Third-party logistics providers are better equipped with the tools and technologies needed to manage a supply chain and, therefore, are in a better position to adapt to changing market conditions and consumer preferences.
+Third-party logistics providers and partners are better equipped with the tools and technologies needed to manage a supply chain and, therefore, are in a better position to adapt to changing market conditions and consumer preferences.
 Those resources and expertise are particularly useful to brands looking to scale production and ecommerce fulfillment in line with fluctuating customer demands.

 Ecommerce retailers can outsource their supply chain to boost productivity, facilitate more efficient service, and accelerate business growth.
 By doing so, they avoid entanglements with the strategic and tactical details of supply chain management and optimization.